khalid-hussain/shaheen/chap8.md

 This knight of Hispania, who was second to none in strength and bravery, who was loaded onto the horse with great difficulty by four men because of the heavy weapons, fell off his horse like a boulder.
-The other end of the rope was attack to the saddle of the masked man's horse.
+The other end of the rope was attached to the saddle of the masked man's horse.
 Granada's army laughed at the helplessness of Castile's iron man.
 The masked man quickly dragged him and after placing him at Abul Hassan's feet, took off his mask and said, "I bring you the glad tidings of victory at the Cordova front."

 Abul Hassan cried out joyfully, "Badr!
 I'm sure the message that you have brought is definitely good but compared to the victory my joy is more because